13 unmissable World Heritage Sites in the Netherlands to visit

 1. Pre-historic Schokland island fighting against the water

 It’s home to a sweet old church, a lighthouse keeper’s house, and the Schokland Museum.
-And according to Statistics Netherlands, just five people are living there!? 🤔
+According to Statistics Netherlands, just five people live there!? 🤔

 photo-of-schokland-museum-unesco-heritage-site-in-netherlands